hazelcast/fraud-detection-onnx/README.md

 To-Do

-## (Optional) Building Your own Hazelcast-Onnx image
+## (Optional) Building Your own hazelcast-onnx image
-If you wanted to create your own hazelcast-onnx image and preload it with your data and model, you can check the `Dockerfile` in the `hz-onnx-debian` folder for inspiration
+If you wanted to create your own hazelcast-onnx image and preload it with your data and model, you can check the `Dockerfile` in the `hz-onnx-debian` folder for inspiration.

 ```
 docker-compose -f build-hz-onnx-image.yml build
 docker tag fraud-detection-onnx-hazelcast-onnx-debian <github-username>/<image-name>
 docker push <github-username>/<image-name>
 ```

+# Monitoring in Grafana

+To-Do